hydrodynamicstability/statquotes/README.md

   - Self-correction by design.  *Harvard Data Science Review*, 2.4.

-- "The computer is a can-do machine.  it runs the regressions whether assumptions are true or false.
+- "The computer is a can-do machine.
+It runs the regressions whether assumptions are true or false.
 (Although even the computer has trouble if the design matrix is rank-deficient.)
 The trouble is this.
-If errors are dependent, the \[standard errors\] that the comptuer spits out can be quite biased....If the errors don't have mean 0, bias in the \[estimated model parameters\] is another big issue."
+If errors are dependent, the \[standard errors\] that the computer spits out can be quite biased....If the errors don't have mean 0, bias in the \[estimated model parameters\] is another big issue."

   - David A. Freedman (2009)